billkendrick/iverba-2/README.md

 ## Objective
 The game presents you with a random set of letters.
 Use the letters to construct words (of 3 or more letters each) and gain points for each letter used.
-As you use letters, new letters appear to replace them.
+As you utilize letters, new ones appear in their place.

 Each letter is worth a certain score.
 More common letters are worth fewer points than less common letters. (e.g., letter "E" is worth